Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Results

 We observe an unusual feature in the low-$n$ region below $n=20$: the $\widetilde{C}_6$ coefficients display a non-monotonic behavior.
-Unlike the unphysical peak at $n=12$ in the ${^1}S_0 + {^1}S_0$ interaction, which stems from inaccurate representation of the soft-core potential at small distances, the non-monotonic features in the ${^1}P_{1,1_x} + {^1}P_{1,1_x}$ are etched in energy denominators derived from experimental spectra.
+Unlike the unphysical peak at $n=12$ in the ${^1}S_0 + {^1}S_0$ interaction (Fig.~\ref{fig:C6_coeff_ss}), which stems from inaccurate representation of the soft-core potential at small distances, the non-monotonic features in the ${^1}P_{1,1_x} + {^1}P_{1,1_x}$ are real: they are etched in energy denominators derived from experimental spectra.
 For example, in the interaction between two $5s18p({^1}P_{1,1_x})$ states, the energy denominator in Eq.\eqref{eq:c6-pp} involving the $5s18p({^1}P_{1,1_x})$, $5s16d({^1}D_{2})$ and $5s18d({^1}D_{2})$ states becomes unusually small, which gives the large peak at $n=18$.
-The behavior of the energy denominator in the $nP+nP\rightarrow n'D+n''D$ channel can be seen in Fig.~\ref{fig:EnrDominator}.
-In order to emphasize its non-monotonic nature, we have plotted the scaled energy denominator $1/({n^{*}}^{3}\Delta E)$ rather than $\Delta E$, where $\Delta E$ is the energy difference $2E_{nP}-(E_{n'D}+E_{n''D})$ and $n^{*}$ is the effective principal quantum number.
-Notice that the energy denominators associated with the channels $nP+nP\rightarrow (n-1)D+(n-1)D$ and $nP+nP\rightarrow nD+nD$ are well behaved throughout all $n$ (open green diamonds and open blue squares).
-This is to be expected from a hydrogen-like spectrum where the nearest-neighbor energy spacing sales as $1/n^3$ for all $n$.
-On the other hand, whereas $1/({n^{*}}^{3}\Delta E)$ is flat above $n\sim 20$, it is far from regular below $n\sim 20$ in the channel $nP+nP\rightarrow nD+(n-1)D$.
-Particularly at $n=18$, the energy difference $2E_{nP}-(E_{nD}+E_{(n-1)D})$ is unusually small resulting in the large peak.
-Besides being flat above $n\sim 20$, $1/({n^{*}}^{3}\Delta E)$ is also much smaller than the values at the peaks below $n\sim 20$, which translates into large $\widetilde{C}_6$ coefficients for the van der Waals interactions between ${^1}P_{1,1_x}$ states in the region $n\lesssim 20$.
-It is also worth noting here that the open data points for $\widetilde{C}_6$ in Fig.~\ref{fig:C6_coeff} obtained using experimental energies represent an upper limit for $\widetilde{C}_6$.
-This is because although the energy denominators in Eq.~\eqref{eq:c6-pp} are experimental, the matrix elements in the numerator do not include configuration interaction.
+The behavior of the energy denominator in the $nP+nP\rightarrow n'D+n''D$ channel can be seen in Fig.~\ref{fig:EnrDominator}. \ttcl{To } emphasize its non-monotonic nature, we have plotted the scaled energy denominator $1/({n^{*}}^{3}\Delta E)$ rather than $\Delta E$.
+Here $\Delta E$ is the energy difference $2E_{nP}-(E_{n'D}+E_{n''D})$, and $n^{*}=n-\nu_n$ is the effective principal quantum number where the quantum defect $\nu_n$ is calculated using the Rydberg-Ritz formula